superterran/mach/README.md

 Maintain a collection of docker images that can be rapidly [built and pushed](https://github.com/superterran/mach/wiki/Build-Command) to a registry.
 Dockerfiles can be made using templates supporting includes, conditionals, loops, etc. `mach build` can build these images, and tag them based on git branch and filename conventions.
 This allows for maintaining a mainline image for public use, and versions for test.

-This project is written in golang, using [cobra](https://github.com/spf13/cobra).
-Check the [wiki](https://github.com/superterran/mach/wiki) for additional documentation and user guides.

 # Contributing

 For a complete guide to contributing to Mach, see the [Contribution Guide](CONTRIBUTING.md)